 VIRGINIA: Jiffy Lube Live

 Fun Fact: This amphitheater is 35 miles west of Washington D.C.
-This summer, Jiffy Lube Live will host artists including Dixie Chicks, Journey, The Doobie Brothers and Black Sabbath.
+In October, Jiffy Lube Live will host country music artist, Thomas Rhett.

 WASHINGTON: Pike Place Market

 Fun Fact: Tucked inside the Soames-Dunn building between Stewart and Virginia streets, you’ll find the Wanderers’ Mail Service, a business originally established in 1909 that assists visitors in mailing souvenirs – like fresh salmon – home.